rbouckaert/BREATH/doc/tutorial/README.md

 The two hazard functions probably need a bit of thought and knowledge to inform their parameters.
 For more details, we refer to the paper.

-### Some considerations fro setting up these parameters
+### Some considerations for setting up these parameters

 In general, you need to have good information about the sampling process and transmission process in order for BREATH to be useful.